keys icon

 Who is eligible for the mortgage guarantee scheme?

-Thinking of applying for a mortgage under the scheme?
-Here are the criteria:
+To apply for a mortgage under the scheme, you must meet the following criteria:

-• You must be buying your main residential home, and it must be in the UK (you can’t use the scheme to purchase a second home or buy-to-let property).
+• You must be taking out a mortgage to purchase your main residential property in the UK (as the scheme can’t be used to buy a second home, buy-to-let property or business premises)

 Who’s taking part in the scheme?

-No. Anyone can apply for a mortgage under the scheme, provided they meet the criteria listed above, which means first-time buyers, home-movers and remortgagors are all eligible.
+No – anyone can apply for a mortgage under the scheme so long as they meet the set criteria.
+This means first-time buyers, homemovers and remortgage borrowers are all eligible.

 Can I get a 95% LTV mortgage without using the scheme?